-In 2018, there were an estimated 103,800 (95% CrI 101,600-107,800) people living with HIV in the UK; 93% were diagnosed and 98% were on ART.
-Of those individuals accessing care with a viral load result in 2017, 97% had an undetectable viral load [1].

-Among adults receiving specialist HIV outpatient care in the UK in 2017, there were no significant differences in the proportions receiving ART by gender, ethnicity, age or mode of HIV acquisition (range 95-99%).
+In 2018, there were an estimated 103,800 (95% credible interval 101,600-107,800) people living with HIV in the UK, of whom 93% were diagnosed and 97% were on ART.
+Of those individuals accessing care with a viral load result in 2018, 97% had an undetectable viral load [1].
+Among adults receiving specialist HIV outpatient care in the UK in 2018, there were no significant differences in the proportions receiving ART by gender, ethnicity, age or mode of HIV acquisition (range 95-99%).
 Rates of viral suppression were similarly high [1].

-With 7% of people with HIV living with undiagnosed infection, the main area where progress is needed is therefore testing.
+With 7% of people with HIV living with undiagnosed infection, the main area where progress is needed therefore is testing.

-There has been a significant decline in new HIV diagnoses in the UK in the past few years from a peak of 6,185 in 2014 to 4,363 in 2017 [1].
-This decline, while evident in both MSM and African populations, is most marked among MSM, particularly in London.
-The decline in new HIV diagnoses reflects a decrease in incidence, which began in 2012, and is most likely due to an increase in testing, repeat testing and prompt initiation of ART (i.e. treatment as prevention [TasP]).
-More recently PrEP will have contributed to the continuing decline.

-There are significant differences observed in the most affected populations in testing coverage and rates, and consequent late presentation.
-This varies by ethnicity, age and locality [1].
-It is therefore essential that planning of interventions to increase HIV testing is done in the context of the local epidemic to achieve the maximum impact without risking stigmatising potentially vulnerable communities.
+There has been a significant decline in new HIV diagnoses in the UK in the past few years from a peak of 6278 in 2014 to 4453 in 2018 [1].
+This decline, while evident in both MSM and black African populations, is most marked among MSM, particularly in London.
+The decline in new HIV diagnoses reflects a decrease in incidence, which began in 2012, and is most likely to be due to increases in testing, repeat testing and prompt initiation of ART (i.e. TasP).
+More recently PrEP has contributed to the continuing decline.
+Significant differences are observed in the most affected populations in testing coverage and rates, and consequent late presentation; these vary by ethnicity, age and locality [1].
+It is therefore essential that planning of interventions to increase HIV testing is done in the context of the local epidemic to achieve maximum impact without risk of stigmatising potentially vulnerable communities.
 Monitoring and evaluation of such programmes should be carried out to assess effectiveness and inform future adaptations.
 With expansion of testing settings to non-specialist services, time to linkage to HIV specialist care will be an important metric to monitor.